Configure Workload Identity Federation with Active Directory

 2. Obtain a Google Security Token Service token.

-3. Impersonate the service account.
+3. Impersonate the service account, if you use service account impersonation.

 If the authentication succeeds, you see the message Test completed successfully: